France--Foreign relations--1792-1815

 Scope and Contents

-Papers, 1777-1977, of the Maury Family of Virginia, New York City and Liverpool, Eng.
-Includes letters and business papers of James Maury (1746-1840), the first American consul to Liverpool, England, and the letters of his second wife, Margaret Rutson Maury (1805-1882), of Liverpool.
-A significant amount of the collection is comprised of letters, business papers, legal papers, and diaries of the next two generations of the Maury family, including Ann Maury (1832-1890) of Liverpool and New...
+The Maury family papers contains materials documenting the lives of the Maury Family of Virginia, New York City and Liverpool, England from 1777-1977.
+The collection includes the letters and business papers of James Maury (1746-1840), the first American consul to Liverpool, England, and the letters of his second wife, Margaret Rutson Maury (1805-1882), of Liverpool.
+Letters, business papers, legal papers, and diaries of the next two generations of the Maury family, including Ann Maury...

 Monroe-Hay Family Papers